vlad17/runlmc/README.md

 ### Roadmap

-0. Remove vertical bars from latex table generators in scripts; use booktabs formatting
 0. Automatically find `min_grad_ratio` parameter.
     * validate on small subset to get min grad ratio?
     * use quadratic form as a proxy?